This is where novel coronavirus cases have been confirmed worldwide - Local News 8

 Germany (at least 16 cases)

-Two additional people have tested positive for the novel coronavirus in the German state of Bavaria, a spokesman for the state health ministry said in a statement on Tuesday.
+Two additional people have tested positive for the novel coronavirus in the German state of Bavaria, a spokesman for the state health ministry said in a statement.

 The two new patients bring the total number of confirmed cases to 14 for the state of Bavaria, and 16 for Germany overall.